Some links on this page are affiliate links. See full disclosure in the page footer.

 6. Overcomplicating the Plan

 Overloading it with excessive data or overly technical language can turn off potential investors.
-Stick to the most essential information and present it straightforwardly and in a reader-friendlyway.
+Stick to the most essential information and present it straightforwardly and in a reader-friendly way.

 7. Underestimating Costs